-This chapter describes the traffic monitoring technologies supported by WanGuard Sensor.
+This chapter describes the traffic monitoring technologies supported by Wanguard Sensor.

-There are four WanGuard Sensor "flavors" that differ only in the way they obtain traffic information:
+There are four Wanguard Sensor "flavors" that differ only in the way they obtain traffic information:

-- Packet Sensor analyzes packets.
-It can be used on appliances that are either deployed in-line (servers, firewalls, routers, bridges) or connected to a mirrored port or TAP. - In switched networks, only the packets for a specific device reach the device's network card.
-If the server running the Packet Sensor is not deployed in-line, in the main data-path, then a network TAP or a switch / router that offers a "monitoring port" or "mirroring port" must be used.
+• Packet Sensor analyzes packets.
+It can be used on appliances that are either deployed in-line (servers, firewalls, routers, bridges, IDSes, load-balancers) or connected to a mirrored port or TAP.

+In switched networks, only the packets for a specific device reach the device's network card.
+If the server running a Packet Sensor is not deployed in-line, in the main data path, then a network TAP or a switch or router that offers a "monitoring port" or "mirroring port" must be used.
 In this case, the network device sends copies of data packets traveling through selected ports or VLANs to the monitoring port.
-Packet Sensor inspects every packet it receives and conducts packet-based traffic analysis. - Flow Sensor analyzes flows.
-It is used for monitoring NetFlow® (jFlow, NetStream, cflowd), sFlow® and IPFIX data. - Many routers and switches can collect IP traffic statistics and periodically send them as flow records to a Flow Sensor.
-Because the flow protocol already performs pre-aggregation of traffic data, the flow data sent to the Flow Sensor is much smaller than the monitored traffic.
-This makes the Flow Sensor a good option for monitoring remote or high-traffic networks.
-The main downside of flow-based traffic analysis is that pre-aggregating traffic data adds a delay of at least 30 seconds to collecting real-time traffic statistics. - SNMP Sensor monitors the bandwidth usage of routers and switches on a port-by-port basis. - When this technology is used, an SNMP Sensor queries the device (e.g. router, switch and server) for the traffic counters of each port with quite small data packets.
+Packet Sensor inspects every packet it receives and conducts packet-based traffic analysis.

+• Flow Sensor analyzes flows.
+It is used for monitoring NetFlow® (jFlow, NetStream, cflowd), sFlow® and IPFIX data.

+Many routers and switches can collect IP traffic statistics and periodically send them as flow records to a Flow Sensor.
+Because the flow protocol already performs pre-aggregation of traffic data, the flow data sent to Flow Sensor is much smaller than the monitored traffic, and this makes Flow Sensor a good option for monitoring remote or high-traffic networks.
+The main downside of flow-based traffic analysis is that pre-aggregating traffic data adds a delay of at least 30 seconds to collecting real-time traffic statistics.

+• SNMP Sensor monitors the bandwidth usage of routers and switches on a port-by-port basis.

+When this technology is used, an SNMP Sensor queries the device (e.g. router, switch, server) for the traffic counters of each port with small data packets.
 These are triggering reply packets from the device.
 Compared to other bandwidth monitoring technologies, the SNMP option is very basic and offers no IP-specific information.
-SNMP creates the least CPU and network load. - Sensor Cluster aggregates pre-existing Sensor traffic data into a single, unified anomaly detection and IP graphing domain.
+SNMP creates the least CPU and network load.

+• Sensor Cluster aggregates pre-existing Sensor traffic data into a single, unified anomaly detection and/or IP graphing domain.

-It sums-up traffic data collected by Packet Sensors, Flow Sensors and SNMP Sensors.
+Sensor Cluster sums up the traffic data collected by Packet Sensors, Flow Sensor and SNMP Sensor interfaces and performs the same tasks as the other Sensors (IP graphing, IP accounting, anomaly detection, etc.).